Can't find what you're looking for? Shop all ink and toner cartridges by brand

 3. Offer!
 Offer!
 Offer!

-If you want them to respond to your direct mail, youll need a compelling offer.
+If you want people to respond to your direct mail, youll need a compelling offer.
 It could be in the form of a discount on a product or service, a free gift, a free consultation, etc. Whatever offer you come up with, it should support your objective, be relevant to your target audience and be easy to understand.
 Make sure to include an expiration date to drive a sense of urgency.

-4. Deliver a message that answers Why?
+4. Deliver a Message that Answers Why?

-Be clear, concise and compelling and end with a strong call-to-action.
+Be clear, concise and compelling, and end with a strong call-to-action.
 Youve already come up with a great offer.
 Tell them how to redeem it.
-Do they need to visit your store or your website?
+Do they need to visit your store or your Web site?
 Call a toll-free number?
 Make it easy for customers to take action.

-5. Determine the right format
+5. Determine the Right Format

 You want your mailing to stand out in the clutter.
 Choose the best format for your budget, such as an oversized postcard with a prominent offer, a letter in a non-descript envelope, or a sample of your product.
-Bulky packages get opened; also, a high quality photo helps draw attention to your content.
+Bulky packages get opened.
+Also, a high quality photo helps draw attention to your content.
 And remember, youre a consumer.
 What catches your eye in the mail will most likely catch others.

 Dont forget to reach out to the USPS.
-Some major branch offices have a Business Solution Specialists who can advise you on various formats and postage options that best meet your objective and budget.
+Some major branch offices have a Business Solution Specialist who can advise you on various formats and postage options that best meet your objective and budget.

-6. Test, analyze and repeat
+6. Test, Analyze and Repeat

 The benefit of direct mail is that you can test various elements and measure the effectiveness.
 Test your list.
 Test your offer.
 Test your message.
 Test your format.
 Just be sure to keep your testing strategy, so you have confidence in the results.
-For example, if you test multiple offers, be sure the list, message and format remain constant and only the offer varies.
+For example, if you test multiple offers, be sure the list, message and format remain constant, and only the offer varies.
 This way you know any change in response is due to the change in offer.
 Dont forget to include a mechanism to track your offer (a code the customer needs to use, for example).

 Finally, be sure to close the loop and analyze the results of your direct mail.
 Its easy to wipe your hands of it once your mailing is out the door.
 However, understanding its performance and determining the ROI is important and crucial to the success of future direct mail efforts.
 Was there an offer that worked best or a list that didn't work?
 What was the total investment vs. the sales it generated?
 Leverage these insights and make adjustments to your future mailing strategy.
 Repeat what worked and avoid what didn't.
-Have fun and good luck!